-As you shop around, you'll quickly realize that the cost of audio interfaces varies wildly.
+As you shop around, you’ll quickly realize that the cost of audio interfaces varies wildly.
 Typically, more expensive audio interfaces have higher grade audio components, which translate to a recording with less noise and a richer, more life-like sound.
-Some even offer their own processors for running high-grade plugins without using up your computer's precious processing power.
+Additionally, some even offer their own processors for running high-grade plugins without using up your computer’s precious processing power.
 While less expensive audio interfaces offer surprisingly good sound quality, a higher-priced audio interface will typically help you create a more professional sounding recording.

 Hopefully this will help you on your way to making awesome home recordings!

 Want us to mix your stuff?
 Email us at email@example.com and we’ll help you get us your files.